Key takeaways

 - Increased sweating

-Up to two-thirds of patients discontinue antidepressant therapy in the first 90 days of treatment due to side effects.
-It is important to know what to expect as therapy begins and have an open dialogue with your prescriber about your concerns.
+It is estimated that up to 40% of people discontinue their antidepressant within the first 30 days of taking it.
+This is thought to be associated with the fact that you will likely experience side effects before you see improvement in systems of depression or other conditions.
+Knowing what to expect as therapy begins and having an open dialogue with your prescriber about your concerns is important.
 Do not abruptly stop treatment without speaking to your prescriber.

 Can Zoloft make you feel worse at first?

-Zoloft does not provide immediate relief of symptoms, and for some, it may leave you wondering if what you are feeling is actually worse than before you started the medication.
-Depending on what primary condition you are treating, you may have a different response and a different timeline for improvement than others.
+Zoloft does not provide immediate relief of symptoms, and for some, it may leave you wondering if what you are feeling is worse than before you started the medication.
+Depending on what primary condition you are treating, you may have a different response and timeline for improvement than others.
 There is data to suggest that Zoloft begins helping with anxiety symptoms in the first few weeks after you start treatment.
-Relief from depressive symptoms may not come until closer to the 12 week mark.
-While depression and anxiety are often hand-in-hand, the delay in improvement of depression may leave you feeling “worse” than you did initially.
+Relief from depressive symptoms may not come until closer to the 12-week mark.
+While depression and anxiety often go hand-in-hand, the delay in improvement of depression may leave you feeling “worse” than you did initially.

 Zoloft is known to increase suicidal thoughts in teens and young adults, and this is especially true when anxiety and depression are uncontrolled.
-It is important to monitor this group of patients closely as their risk for these thoughts is highest until their anxiety and depression are better controlled.
+It is important for a family member or close friend to monitor this group of patients closely, as their risk for these thoughts is highest until their anxiety and depression are better controlled.

 How long do Zoloft side effects last?

 Taking Zoloft may make you feel uncomfortable or weird at first as your body starts to process the medication.
-After a week or two these side effects will go away for most people as their bodies get used to the medication.
+After a week or two, these side effects will go away for most people as their bodies get used to the medication.
 It’s possible to experience some of these side effects sporadically throughout the duration that you’re taking Zoloft, especially if your provider increases your dose.
-If they increase the dose, it will take a couple of weeks for your body to fully appreciate the new dose.
+If they increase the dose, it will take a couple of weeks for your body to appreciate the new dose fully.
 From there, it can be several more weeks before you may see an improvement in symptoms.
-Most healthcare professionals will allow for 4-8 weeks between dose adjustments to make sure the full effect of the new dose is realized.
+Most healthcare professionals will allow for 4-8 weeks between dose adjustments to ensure the new dose’s full effect is realized.

 Serious side effects of Zoloft